hannahmaina/Jenkins-pipeline-installation-to-build/README.md

 run  ps -ef | grep jenkins      to see port 8080

 So port 8080 is not acceble to extenal world since traffic is been restricted.
-To access/ Open port 8080 go to security in ec2 instance than click on security group then clik on edit in inbound rules as show below.
+To access/ Open port 8080 go to security in ec2 instance than click on security group then clik on edit in inbound rules, click on add rule save